zyxophoj/private_dig/file_format.md

 ### Chunk 5: Flags (blob) ###

 The first 11 bytes are not understood, and also not preserved by save-loading.
-The rest is a load of boolean values, which store any plot or fixer state that can't be represented in the Plot status chunk.
+The rest is a list of boolean values, which store any plot or fixer state that can't be represented in the Plot status chunk.

  - In Privateer, that's a few details like temporarily rejecting a mission, or whether the Steltek drone has been angered.
  - In RF, it's pretty much the entire plot mission state, since multiple mission chains can be active at once and a simple plot string is completely incapable of dealing with that.